Home » Geography » Hydrosphere

 Hydrosphere Components

-Any water storage area on Earth that holds liquid water is a part of the hydrosphere.
-As a result, the hydrosphere is made up of a diverse range of formations.
-There are four major components of the Hydrological cycle:
+Any area on Earth that stores liquid water is part of the hydrosphere.
+This means the hydrosphere includes many different types of water sources.
+There are four main parts of the water cycle:

 • Oceans,